awsdocs/aws-doc-sdk-examples/ruby/example_code/dynamodb/README.md

-# AWS SDK for Ruby - Code Examples: DynamoDB
+#  DynamoDB code examples for the AWS SDK for Ruby

 ## Overview